kuali/kc/README.md

 ##**Creating DB**

-Kuali Coeus supports MySQL 5.6 and Oracle.
+Kuali Research supports MySQL 5.6 and Oracle.
 We recommend MySQL though as that is the database we develop and support internally and are more easily able to respond to problems with that database.
 If you choose to use Oracle, please be sure to use the latest Oracle driver version 12 or higher.
 The version 12 driver will work correctly with older Oracle database servers such as version 11.

 * [Database Installation Instructions](coeus-db/coeus-db-sql/src/main/resources/co/kuali/coeus/data/migration/sql/README.md)

 **Configuration Information**

-This section contains some useful information about configuring the Kuali Coeus Application.
+This section contains some useful information about configuring the Kuali Research Application.
 This is not an exhaustive list of configuration options or a tutorial on configuration.
-For more options see coeus-impl/src/main/resources/META-INF/kc-config-defaults.xml inside the Kuali Coeus Application source or the Kuali Rice public documentation.
+For more options see coeus-impl/src/main/resources/META-INF/kc-config-defaults.xml inside the Kuali Research Application source or the Kuali Rice public documentation.
 > **SchemaSpy:** The kc.schemaspy.enabled config param turns SchemaSpy on or off.
-SchemaSpy is a great tool for visualizing the Kuali Coeus database and is generally useful on server instances.
+SchemaSpy is a great tool for visualizing the Kuali Research database and is generally useful on server instances.
 It does create additional CPU upon application startup while gathering database information.
 After information gathering is complete, CPU usage will go back to normal as all SchemaSpy information is cached as static content.
 It is recommended to disable SchemaSpy on developer machines and during integration test runs.
 ```
 <param name="kc.schemaspy.enabled">false</param>
 ```

 > **Monitoring** The kc.monitoring.enabled config param turns Monitoring on or off.
-Monitoring is done through Java Melody and is great for learning about the runtime characteristics of the Kuali Coeus Application.
+Monitoring is done through Java Melody and is great for learning about the runtime characteristics of the Kuali Research Application.
 Java Melody has low overhead and in general can be left on.
 ```
 <param name="kc.monitoring.enabled">false</param>
 ```